Sonsbeek '71: Sonsbeek buiten de perken

 Publisher: De IJssel, Deventer

-Approximately 17.000-20.000 visitors ⋅ exhibition venues throughout The Netherlands in 10 provinces ⋅ only existing permanent land art work by Robert Smithson in Europe, created for Sonsbeek '71 ⋅ Strong criticism expressed amongst other by the Beroepsvereniging Beeldende Kunstenaars (professional association of visual artists)
+Estimated 17.000-20.000 visitors ⋅ Exhibition locations throughout the Netherlands, 10 provinces ⋅ only permanent artwork by Robert Smithson in Europe was created for Sonsbeek '71 ⋅ Immense criticism by the foundation for professional artists (BBK), amongst others.